 +JMJ+ Welcome to part 20 of our weekly series on the soul.
 Today I was reading a post by Dr. Robert Stackpole at the Divine Mercy website and I want to share it with you.
-Seems a woman was upset with something written in Divine Mercy In My Soul, St. Faustina’s Diary.
+Seems a woman was upset about something written in Divine Mercy In My Soul, St. Faustina’s Diary.
 The woman took offense “about the way St. Faustina writes of the superiority of the ‘religious’ way to holiness, in constrast to the way of ordinary, lay Christians.”
 Here’s the part of the letter quoted in the post:Continue reading “Weekly Series on the Soul, Part 20”

 I wonder when I’ll get used to having anything delivered on Sunday.
 This time it was a used book: Purest of All Lilies: The Virgin Mary in the Spirituality of St. Faustina, by Fr.
 Donald Calloway, MIC.
 (Links at the end of this post.)
 The back cover reads that “the Virgin Mary is a spiritual mother of St. Faustina and us” and that the book is an “in-depth study of the very special relationship between the Virgin Mary and St. Faustina.”